Mirijam1/EfficientNetV2_reproduction/index.md

 **Analysis**

 With data of size 128x128, the model is able to improve its accuracy.
 The accuracy stabilizes after 50 epochs and stays around 20% for training and 12.5% for testing.
 The train accuracies are higher than the test accuracies.
 However, the model still performs poorly.
-Due to the stopping condition the model stopped training after 200 epochs.
+Due to the stopping condition, the model stopped training after 200 epochs.

 ### Reproduced
 To reproduce the results of the paper, the model has to be trained and tested on a subset of the ImageNet dataset [4].
 However, as the dataset is too large, this reproduction will work with ImageNetTE [5], which contains a subset of 10 classes from ImageNet.

 #### Training and testing with no weights

 For each class, 100 images are kept for training and testing.
-This is due to the RAM limitions in Colab.
+This is due to the RAM limitations in Colab.
 As with the birds dataset, the images are imported and resized to 32x32 and 128x128.
-The model is trained and tested once on the images from 32x32 and once on the images from 128x128.
+The model is trained and tested once on images from 32x32 and once on images from 128x128.

 #### Results